smhhoseinee/smhhoseinee.github.io/_pages/about.md

   TOEFL score: 109 (28 28 26 27)

 DevOps at Skyroom.online company since 2020

+A person who wants to learn faster, and achieve more.

 <!-- ![Editing a markdown file for a talk](/images/sci_tech.png) -->